1202kbs/Understanding-NN/README.md

 This repository is intended to be a self-contained tutorial of the DNN interpretation and explanation techniques introduced in the paper [Methods for Interpreting and Understanding Deep Neural Networks](https://arxiv.org/abs/1706.07979).
 Explanation of the theoretical background as well as step-by-step Tensorflow implementation for practical usage are both covered in the Jupyter Notebooks.

+The nbviewer seems to render equations better than the default Github notebook renderer.
+The links to nbviewer is listed below in corresponding sections of README.md.

 ## 1 Interpreting a DNN Model